mamatb/EAPgrade/README.md

 EAPgrade is a simple bash script that upgrades your fresh Raspbian installation so that it launches WPA/WPA2-MGT fake AP attacks automatically after booting.
 In order to do so, it makes use of Gabriel Ryan's [EAPHammer](https://github.com/s0lst1c3/eaphammer) as a service.
 It also provides SSH access to administrate your Raspbian without needing to plug in keyboard and display, and disables a couple of services so that they don't interfere with the execution of EAPHammer.

-Bear in mind that you need a WiFi card that supports Master mode for this attack to work.
+Bear in mind that you need a Wi-Fi card that supports Master mode for this attack to work.
 Also there are chances that the attack won't work if your Raspbian services have been modified since installation.

 Why?
 ----

-As I struggled a bit while setting up my Raspberry Pi + battery WiFi hacking kit for WPA/WPA2-MGT, especially before finding out that my DHCP client daemon was launching `wpa_supplicant.service` unless `nohook wpa_supplicant` was specified, I thought of easing this process up to anyone interested in doing the same.
+As I struggled a bit while setting up my Raspberry Pi + battery Wi-Fi hacking kit for WPA/WPA2-MGT, especially before finding out that my DHCP client daemon was launching `wpa_supplicant.service` unless `nohook wpa_supplicant` was specified, I thought of easing this process up to anyone interested in doing the same.

 Why EAPHammer?
 --------------